lessthanoptimal/BoofCV/README.md

 BoofCV is very easy to build on just about any system with Gradle and Java support.
 Gradle will download all of the dependencies for you.
 Well that's not totally true, there are a couple of optional packages which require manual downloading since they lack jars on Maven central.
 More on that later.

+*NOTE* As an alternative to installing Gradle directly there are shell scripts "boofcv/gradlew" and "boofcv/gradlew.bat".
+They will download gradle and execute the commands the same as invoking "gradle" would.

 Below are a few useful custom Gradle scripts that can be invoked: